jlam55555/c99-compiler/README.md

 - most functionality related to type qualifiers and storage class specifiers

 ##### Statements
 The top-level non-terminal, the translation unit, is finally here!
+Function definitions and prototype scopes are implemented.
+A universal AST node print function can print the entire AST statement tree (declarations are printed separately, as they are being declared).
+Statements (expression statements, block statements, and control flow) have been implemented.

 TODO (left over from previous assignment):
 - Recursive declaration validation
-- Move extra printing in parser.y to printutils.c (general code cleanup)
-- Abstract declarators and typenames
-- Prototype scopes
-- Allow bitfields/old K&R fn syntax, even if not interpreted correctly

-TODO (for this assignment):
 - Statements and control flow
+- Finish the printing function

 ---